EndorphinBrowser/browser/git_hooks/README.md

+# Git hooks

 These are various git hooks that are used to help improve the quality of Arora.

-They are managed using the git-hooks tool (Available here http://github.com/icefox/git-hooks)
+They are managed using the [git-hooks tool](https://github.com/AaronDewes/git-hooks).

-To enable them run "git hooks --install"
+To enable them run "git hooks install"

 Some hooks to add:
 check for a license in the file commited